Brophy College Preparatory: Student life

 Brophy's Student Council, as well as over 90 student-led clubs and organizations, regularly coordinate activities that involve the entire student body.
 In 2008, 2009, and 2012 Brophy sent teams to the National Science Bowl competition.
 The basketball cheering section, known as the 6th Man, has been compared by Arizona sportswriters to the famous Cameron Crazies of Duke University.
 The school newspaper, The Roundup, was named the top high school newspaper in Arizona by the Arizona Newspapers Association in 2011 and 2012.

 Similar to Yale University's residential college system, Brophy has eight different "houses" named after saints, Campion, Canisius, Claver, Faber, Gonzaga, Ignatius, Ricci, and Xavier that students are assigned to at the beginning of their freshman year.
 Throughout the year, teams compete for points to win the Team Cup and get a day off school.
-Teams may win points through a multitude of different ways such as donating the most amount of money during the school's annual Turkey Drive, getting the highest attendance rates at the Fine Arts Extravaganza, or showing the most team spirit during the Homecoming Rally.
+Teams may win points through a multitude of different ways such as donating the most money during the school's annual Turkey Drive, getting the highest attendance rates at the Fine Arts Extravaganza, or showing the most team spirit during the Homecoming Rally.

 Brophy's athletic rivalry with Saint Mary's is intense in every sport in which they meet, coming to a climax each fall in the annual football meeting, which dates back to 1959.

 Brophy runs a two-week annual event referred to as The Summit.
 During The Summit, which is modeled after those most often seen at colleges and universities, an issue that is particularly relevant is brought to students attention through workshop events and keynote speakers.
 Notable speakers that have spoken at these events include Sheriff Paul Penzone, American journalist Eugene Scott, Emmy Award winner and founder of the Free Radicals Project Christian Picciolini, and Jim Keady, an American activist known for his involvement in the Nike sweatshops investigation.
 Topics that have been showcased include human trafficking, racism, toxic masculinity, globalization, environmental issues, income inequality, and capital punishment.